apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

     Expression(22.22222222222222,degree C)
     <BLANKLINE>

-Conversion to a different type of scale must take account of the aspect of the initial expression.
+However, conversion to a different type of scale must specify the aspect.
 The M-layer will not allow an expression to be converted without this information.
 For example, ::

     >>> kelvin = Scale( ('ml_si_kelvin_ratio', 302952256288207449238881076502466548054) )